Sustainable winegrowing at The Crossings

 We make sure that nothing we do now will have an effect that will detract from our land or wine in future.

 All three our vineyards are fully accredited through the Sustainable Winegrowing New Zealand programme.
 This New Zealand wine industry initiative was introduced in 1997 to promote best practice in activities such as water usage, energy consumption, waste management and biodiversity.

 Our sustainable winegrowing practices

 - We limit the use of machinery in The Crossings vineyards through multi-functioning.
 For instance, we’d put mower on the back of the tractor and a multi-row trimmer on the sides, so that both operations can be done in one pass.
-This saves around five tractor passes per vineyard per year – which is significant given the combined length of all our vineyard rows.
+This saves around three tractor passes per vineyard per year – which is significant given the combined length of all our vineyard rows.